osrf/buildfarm-tools/playbook/buildfarmer/build_regressions_investigation.md

 When investigating a build regression it's important to identify the root cause of the issue, this may vary from a missing dependency to a bug in the code.
 The buildfarmer should be able to identify the root cause and report it to the corresponding project team.

-Some build regressions are already known, so it's important to check if the issue is already reported in GitHub/Slack.
+Some build regressions are already known, so it's important to check if the issue is already reported in GitHub.
 If it's not, then the buildfarmer should report it.

+This document will guide you through the steps to investigate a build regression.

 ## Investigation steps